Bottom Line Up Front

 Humanitarian Architecture

 Scale.
 Approximately 14 million displaced (UN OCHA, April 2026): 9.6 million internally displaced, 4.4 million as refugees in Chad, Egypt, South Sudan, and the Central African Republic.
-More than 21 million face acute food insecurity.
+As of the WFP/FAO/UNICEF joint assessment of 15 May 2026 — updating earlier OCHA estimates — 19.5 million people face acute food insecurity (IPC Phase 3+).
+Approximately 135,000 people are at IPC Phase 5 (Catastrophic) across 14 hotspots in Darfur, South Darfur, and South Kordofan, and 825,000 children under 5 are expected to suffer severe acute malnutrition in 2026.
 Famine confirmed in Darfur and Kordofan by IPC.

 Casualty signature.
-Drone strikes account for an estimated 80 percent of child killings and injuries in the first quarter of 2026 (UN data), concentrated in Darfur and Kordofan.
+Per OHCHR, armed drones caused more than 80 percent of all civilian deaths in Sudan during January–April 2026 — at least 880 killed (statement by UN human rights chief Volker Türk), concentrated in Darfur and Kordofan.
 This is an inversion of the typical civil-war casualty profile and reflects the saturation of UAVs across both belligerents’ force packages.

 Funding gap.
 OCHA’s 2026 Humanitarian Needs and Response Plan targets 20 million beneficiaries against a USD 2.95 billion requirement.
-Funding sits at approximately 16 percent — the worst funded major humanitarian appeal globally.
+Funding sits at approximately 20 percent (per April 2026 OCHA) — among the worst funded major humanitarian appeals globally; Berlin Conference pledges of over USD 1 billion announced 15 April 2026 may improve this figure.
 This is a forcing function: humanitarian collapse is now baked into the system absent an order-of-magnitude funding shift, which is not under serious discussion.

 Chokepoints.